interlay/Grants-Program/docs/announcement-guidelines.md

 ## Recommended language

 1. Use specific verbs such as integrate, support or build.
-2. Don't use descriptors like partner/partnership, collaborations, affiliate, strategic or long-term in these announcements—due to the various and evolving ways W3F works with the ecosystem.
+2. Don't use descriptors like partner/partnership, collaborations, affiliate, strategic or long-term in these announcements—due to the various and evolving ways Interlay Labs Grants Program works with the ecosystem.
 3. Don't describe your technology as the "first" to build on Polkadot—timing for launch implementations across all our projects is indefinite.
 4. Don't indicate that Interlay or Polkadot prefers a certain technology over all others:
    - As such, do not use: "Interlay recommends that teams use this tech to build X"